A “Gospel Minutes” Question

 And here’s how David Thurman begins his answer..

-And remember, the question was; “What greater works could be done than the miracles Jesus did?”
-Now listen to the answer that David gives..
-“If you read closely, you will see no mention of miracles, only of works.
+And now David continues with his answer..
+He says; “If you read closely, you will see no mention of miracles, only of works.
 These works were the same behaviors and actions that they had seen in Jesus.”
 So in other words, David is saying that Jesus is not referring to His miracles, when He speaks of His works.
-He’s only referring to His everyday love and compassion that He showed to everyone, everyday.
+He’s only referring to His everyday love and compassion that He showed to everyone, everyday.”

 Now that makes sense doesn’t it?
-We can’t do the miracles that Jesus did, and so how could Jesus have been referring to His miracles, when He said that the works that I do, you will do also.
+We can’t do the miracles that Jesus did.
+And so how could Jesus have been referring to His miracles, when He said “..the works that I do, you will do also”.
 Well, David has a good point there, but he’s overlooking something.

-I’d have to say that that WAS the very purpose of the miracles that Jesus did.
-An without the miracles, how could anyone come to have faith, that Jesus is the Christ?
-Here’s the words of the apostle John, on this very subject, from John 20, verses 30 & 31; “Many other signs (that means miracles) did Jesus, in the presence of the disciples, which are not written in this book.
+And what was the specific purpose for those miracles?
+Certainly Jesus had compassion of all the people, no matter what their problems were.
+But there was an even greater purpose for the miracles of Jesus, than simply to heal people physically.
+The apostle John tells us exactly what that reason was.
+John wrote, in John 20, verses 30 & 31; “Many other signs (that means miracles) did Jesus, in the presence of the disciples, which are not written in this book.
 But these are written, that you may believe that Jesus is the Christ, the Son of God, and that believing, you may have life in His name.”

 And Mark 16, verse 15 says; “Go therefore into all the world, and preach the gospel to the whole creation..”
 In other words, preach the gospel in every nation, and to every person.
 Those two commands were given specifically to the apostles.
 They were the ones who were commissioned to go into all the know world.
 We do not have that responsibility laid upon us, to go to every nation that there is.
 But the apostles had that command given to them, and the bible says that they fulfilled that command!